Developed by search engine giant Google, QUIC is a new protocol that makes the internet faster and more reliable and secure.

 So, is it worth selecting QUIC instead of the traditional TCP/IP connection we’ve used for years?
 In an online world where speed and performance is paramount, QUIC adoption rates are expected to rise over time.
 Google has found that TCP searches are one second slower than QUIC searches, so it wouldn’t be surprising if the age of QUIC arrives quicker than we expect.

-The QUIC protocol provides multiplexing, which is what gives it an edge over its TCP counterpart.
+The QUIC protocol provides multiplexing, giving it an edge over its TCP counterpart.
 TCP creates a single connection between two endpoints, whereas QUIC uses multiple connections.
-If one of the streams of data is interrupted due to a poor connection or for any other reason, the multiple connection points will allow the streams of data to continue.
+If one of the data streams is interrupted due to a poor connection or for any other reason, the multiple connection points will allow the data streams to continue.

-However, if a website is using TCP and the connection becomes disrupted, the first packet will hold up the rest of the data.
+However, if a website uses TCP and the connection becomes disrupted, the first packet will hold up the rest of the data.
 Head-of-line blocking has long been an issue with TCP, and the QUIC protocol resolves it.

 What apps use QUIC?

 Believe it or not, Google has been laying the foundation for the widespread integration of QUIC since the early 2010s.
-Though the protocol is still under development, it’s already used by Google in the Chrome browser.
+Though the protocol is still under development, Google has already used it in the Chrome browser.
 All connections to Google servers are established using QUIC, which means all apps under Google’s umbrella are QUIC-based, such as Hangouts, YouTube, and Blogger.

 The QUIC protocol is also being adopted by businesses that require a stable and fast connection to make their service viable.
-One good example is Uber – their mobile apps for iOS and Android use QUIC for low-latency data transfers.
-Less packet loss means a better and more efficient app, and that’s something the QUIC protocol can help with.
+One good example is Uber, whose mobile apps for iOS and Android use QUIC for low-latency data transfers.
+Less packet loss means a better and more efficient app, and the QUIC protocol can help with that.

 Are there downsides to the QUIC Protocol?